 If you are searching for things to talk about on the first date, read this interview with dating expert Dr. Colleen Long.
 Not only does she work with hundreds of couples and individuals struggling with dating and relationships, she steps out into the dating world to experience it firsthand.
-Dr. Long developed the program Date Doctoring by Design and blogs about her dating adventures on Date Doctor.
+Dr. Long developed the program Date Doctoring by Design.

 The Importance of Conversation on a First Date

 Dr. Long, why do you believe it's important that people know what to talk about on a first date?

 As with anything, preparation combats anxiety.
 If you arm yourself with an artillery of "talking points" (things to talk about on the first date), then you have a strong foundation to fall back on during those inevitable awkward silences.